omukesh/doozy_pose_estimation_task_pca/README.md

 # Convert to Euler angles
 roll, pitch, yaw = rotationMatrixToEulerAngles(rot_matrix)
 ```

+**Note**: PCA-based orientation has accuracy limitations (typically ±5-15°) and may not be suitable for applications requiring high-precision orientation estimates.
+See "Accuracy Considerations" section for details.

 ### 7. Pose Smoothing
 **Multi-level smoothing** for maximum stability: